ogcincubator/bblocks-docs/_pages/create/index.md

 title: How to create Building Blocks
 permalink: /create
 ---
-Building Blocks can be reused by either:
+Building Blocks can be reused in several ways:

+- if creating a JSON schema based BuildingBlock then use the $ref: bblocks://{block id} to make a JSON schema reference to any building block in the import list [see imports](/create/imports)
+- for ther Building Blocks declare as an entry in the dependsOn element of a `block.json` metadata file
-- cut and paste "ready to use" forms from the `build/` directory
+- cut and paste "ready to use" forms from the `build/` directory of any building block repository into a some other form of application (not a reusable Building Block itself)
-- directly reference the artefacts in the `build` directory using the URL pattern specified in the building block description
+- directly reference the artefacts in the `build` directory using the URL pattern specified in the building block description (noting this may be affected by changes if a building block is moved from one register to another - bblocks:// references will still work if imports approach is used.)

-## Quick how-to
+## Quick how-to create

 1. Navigate to the [bblock-template](https://github.com/opengeospatial/bblock-template) repository.
 2. Click on "Use this template" on GitHub (do not fork this repository, or you will have to manually enable the